jervenclark/jervenclark.github.io/_posts/2020-05-30-basics-of-shell-scripting/2020-05-30-basics-of-shell-scripting.md

 ```

 The first way is pretty straightforward - we are essentially telling bash to execute the file hello.sh.
 The second way involves adding an executable flag to the hello.sh then running it as an executable file.

+## When not to use a script?

+Given the many advantages of a shell script, there are also a few limitations that we should keep in mind.

+- every line in a shell script creates its own process in the operating system which makes it slower than compiled programs
+- not very suitable for heavy math calculations
+- problems with portability
+- manipulating and generating graphics is very limited, usually we can only use printable symbols as graphics.

 ## Notes
 [^1]: a **device file** is an interface to a device driver that appears in a file system as if it were an ordinary file